 My go to ‘I am strong.
 I am confident.
 I will succeed’ is repeated at least 10 times a day.
 Any time I feel my mind start to wander, I repeat this phrase five times and move on to the next thing.

 3. Get Busy

 ‘An idol mind is the devil’s playground.’
-I think that’s actually a Bible quote.
-If not, it should be.
-The idea being that immersing yourself in another task is a way to take back control of your mind’s focus.
+This is true for pain and injury as well The idea being that immersing yourself in another task is a way to take back control of your mind’s focus.
 Even if it’s something quick and easy like some kettlebell swings.
 Free up your mind by getting immersed in something productive.

 These same principles can be used on those recovering from an injury.
 Someone who has convinced themselves they have a bad back (knee, shoulder, etc.) needs to be reassured that recovery is possible.
 That they do have control in how their body feels in the future.
 We aim to help our clients take control of their health, both the physical and mental aspects.